freshworks/redis-operator/README.md

 #### Usage

-Add the `skip-reconcile: "true"` annotation to your RedisFailover resource to pause reconciliation.
+Add the `redis-failover.freshworks.com/skip-reconcile: "true"` annotation to your RedisFailover resource to pause reconciliation.
 To resume, remove the annotation or set it to any other value.

-**Important**: While `skip-reconcile` is active, the operator will not:
+**Important**: While `redis-failover.freshworks.com/skip-reconcile` is active, the operator will not:
 - Apply spec changes to StatefulSets, Deployments, ConfigMaps, or Services
 - Perform health checks or healing operations
 - Update resource configurations